-Which brings me to point number four.
+Which brings me to the fourth of the lessons for startups.
 NEVER GIVE UP.
 Simply put, the Pats never gave up.
 They didn’t give up when they were down by 18 points at the half.
 They didn’t give up when they had to make up 19 points in the 4th quarter.
 They didn’t give up in overtime.
 They persisted and persisted and never gave up until they won.

 Lesson 5: Maintain your humility

 This last lesson isn’t one that doesn’t get discussed enough in lessons on start-ups.
 There’s a fair amount of braggadocio in sports and in the start-up world.
 Brady never speaks as one who believes he deserves all the credit or as if he is the GOAT.
 Instead, he always credits his team and his coaches and hard work.
 He never credits his own brilliance or superior strength.
 Instead, he maintains his humility.